Music Theatre / B.F.A. & Honors

-The Department of Drama offers a wide array of musical theatre classes and experiences that have become an important stepping stone between the academic and professional worlds for the undergraduate student.
-Past graduates have appeared in Broadway and national touring productions of Spring Awakening, Hair, Spamalot, Oklahoma!, South Pacific, High Fidelity, Wicked, Dirty Rotten Scoundrels, A Chorus Line, Annie Get Your Gun, All Shook Up, The 25th Annual Putnam County Spelling Bee, and Jersey Boys.
-Our Bachelor of Fine Arts in Music Theatre offers select students unique experiences in the preparation of principal roles for the musical stage.
-In addition to the many classes and the two, fully produced musicals we present each year, our New York Satellite Program proves to be one of the highlights of our training.
+The UC Irvine Department of Drama offers a wide array of Musical Theatre classes and experiences that have become an important stepping stone between the academic and professional worlds for the undergraduate student.
+UCI Drama alumni are currently on Broadway in Mean Girls, Hadestown, Tootsie, The Play That Goes Wrong, Come from Away, Book of Mormon and Cher.
+Past graduates have appeared in the Broadway productions of Fun Home, Escape to Margaritaville, Spring Awakening, Hair, Spamalot, South Pacific, Urban Cowboy, King and I, High Fidelity, Wicked, Dirty Rotten Scoundrels, A Chorus Line, Annie Get Your Gun, All Shook Up, Grease, The Producers, and Jersey Boys.

 |Nickel Mines, 2014|